exue026/spam-detection/features.md

 ## How should I split my dataset into the training set, cross validation set, and testing set?

+## What should be the value of our constant for regularization?

 ## Declaring convergence

 Declare convergence of if cost decreases by less than 1E-3 in one iteration of gradient descent